GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Analysis on the Statistical Privacy Leakage to the BPA

 \begin{Lem} For any $T \in \Z$ and $t \in [-0.5, 0.5)$, let $Y \sim \mathcal{H}_{1, \beta, \gamma}$ and $Y'\sim \mathcal{H}_{1, \beta, \gamma} + \left(T + t\right)\frac{\gamma}{\beta^2 + \gamma^2}$ be two random variables.
 There exists a set $A(t):= \bigcup_{z\in \Z}I_z(t)$, where $I_z(t):=\left(\frac{\gamma \left(z-\frac{\abs{t}}{2}\right)}{\beta^2 + \gamma^2}, \frac{\gamma \left(z+\frac{\abs{t}}{2}\right)}{\beta^2 + \gamma^2}\right)$, such that

 where $\Phi$ is the c.d.f. of the standard Gaussian distribution. \end{Lem}

 Lemma~\ref{lem:one-dimensional-hclwe-diff} can be applied to the marginal distributions of GPM's outputs on $D$ and $D'$ when projected onto $\mathbf{w}$, which gives rise to the lower bound of the actual statistical privacy leakage of GPM as stated in Theorem~\ref{thm:gpm-dp-lb}.
-The full proof of Theorem~\ref{thm:gpm-dp-lb} is provided in Appendix~\ref{app:privacy-lb}.
+The full proof of Theorem~\ref{thm:gpm-dp-lb} is provided in \appref{app:privacy-lb}.

 \begin{Thm} For any $\sigma > 0$, $\mathbf{w}\in \mathbb{S}^{d-1}$, $0 < \beta < 1$, $\gamma > 1$, and any pair $T\in \Z$ and $t\in \left[-0.5, 0.5\right)$, if there exists a pair of neighbouring databases $D\simeq D'$ such that $\sqrt{2\pi} \sigma \cdot (T + t) \frac{\gamma}{\beta^2 + \gamma^2} = \mathbf{w}^\top \left(q\left(D'\right) - q(D)\right)$, then $\mathcal{M}_{\sigma, \mathbf{w}, \beta, \gamma}$ is \textbf{not} $\left(\epsilon, \delta\right)$-DP for any